-- 7.2.1 Scope ELCs relating to the activity as described in the conditions of licence or the geographic boundary specified under the licence, eg description of installation, location of activity (except water resources see Process ELCs), primary purpose of activities, waste types, scale of impoundments. - 7.2.2 Numeric ELCs a limit that relates directly to the environment abstracted from or emitted to, and which has a single licensed threshold value, eg air or water emission/water abstraction limit values (ELVs). - 7.2.3 Numeric statistical ELCs a limit that relates directly to the environment abstracted from or emitted to, and which is licensed according to a specified statistical distribution, eg two-tier point source discharge licence conditions or compliance levels for a lower/upper air ELVs and those requiring a set percentile compliance specified under the Waste Incineration Directive.
+- 7.2.1 Scope ELCs relate to the activity as described in the conditions of licence or the geographic boundary specified under the licence.
+E.g. description of installation, location of activity, with the exception of water resources activities, see Process ELCs, primary purpose of activities, waste types, scale of impoundments. - 7.2.2 Numeric ELCs relate directly to the environment limit abstracted from or emitted to, and which has a single licensed threshold value.
+E.g. air or water emission/ water abstraction limit values (ELVs). - 7.2.3 Numeric statistical ELCs relate directly to the environment limit abstracted from or emitted to, and which is licensed according to a specified statistical distribution.
+E.g. two-tier point source discharge licence conditions or compliance levels for a lower/ upper air ELVs and those requiring a set percentile compliance specified under the Waste Incineration Directive.